 The so-called fake pearls refer to all or part of the artificial production of imitations and alternatives; because of their strong simulation to real pearls, these fakes often cause difficult true chaos.
 There are fake pearls such as waxed glass beads; solid glass beads or glass beads coated fake pearls.

-Most fake pearls on the market today are made in the following five ways:
+Most fake pearls on the market today are made in the following six ways:

 - Waxed glass beads imitation – that is full of paraffin in the hollow of opalescent glass round pellets.
 Such imitation bead density, generally less than 1.5 g / mm3, the weight is very light and can be distinguished easily.